morinokami/gfa/README.md

 # gfa

-`gfa` (generate-fake-api) is a LLM-powered command-line tool that generates data based on provided schemas and serves it as a REST API.
+`gfa` (generate-fake-api) is a LLM-powered command-line tool that generates structured data based on provided schemas and serves it as a REST API.
 You can think of it as an AI-driven [json-server](https://github.com/typicode/json-server).
 Just define a seed file with the resources you want to generate, and `gfa` will take care of the rest.

 ## Usage